bdthemes/ultimate-post-kit/readme.txt

 == Pro Extensions 🔥 ==

 0. **[MultiColor Item](https://postkit.pro/demo/multicolor-item/)** - The ability to create a variety of colorful posts inside your blogging site will make you stay one step ahead of your competitor in terms of presentation.
 Now you can do that with the Multicolor Extension and get more attention from your visitors.

+== Template Builder 🧊 ==

+0. **[Post Title](https://postkit.pro/archive/)** - A Single page widget that lets you arrange the element to your preferred style and help you change the single post layout.
+To be used with other single page elements.
+0. **[Post Content](https://postkit.pro/archive/)** - A Single page widget that lets you arrange the element to your preferred style and help you change the single post layout.
+To be used with other single page elements.
+0. **[Post Info](https://postkit.pro/archive/)** - A Single page widget that lets you arrange the element to your preferred style and help you change the single post layout.
+To be used with other single page elements.
+0. **[Post Featured Image](https://postkit.pro/archive/)** - A Single page widget that lets you arrange the element to your preferred style and help you change the single post layout.
+To be used with other single page elements.

+== Template Shortcode 🌅 ==

+Now you can create shortcodes for templates created with the Ultimate Post Kit widgets with the Template Builder menu, and display the template as it is inside any page builder.
+Works on Gutenberg, Divi, Oxygen, Beaver Builder, etc.

 **[PURCHASE ULTIMATE POST KIT PRO FROM OUR WEBSITE]( https://postkit.pro/pricing/ )**